 What is batch cooking?
 We walk you through what it is and how to use it to boost kitchen efficiency without boring meals.

 I'm the kind of person who totally geeks out on organizational systems and efficiency hacks.
 Nothing makes me happier than finding a way I can get more done, without working harder.
-Perhaps this is why I'm so in love with batching!
+Perhaps this is why I'm so in love with batching food!

-Whether you're like me and love “life hacks” like this or you're simply desperate to spend less time in the kitchen, batch cooking can save you a ton of time!
-These tips are great if you're looking for batching for beginners or if you're a batching veteran looking for some new recipes to mix it up.
+Whether you're like me and love “life hacks” like this or you're simply desperate to spend less time in the kitchen, batching food can save you a ton of time!
+These tips are great if you're looking for batching for beginners or if you're a batch cooking veteran looking for some new recipes to mix it up.

 What is batch cooking?